tkoenigGIT/FutureState/README.md

 Rule #5: Be consistent and use common sense.

 *There will be exceptions.*
-One notable consideration is our PIM library and how the files are currently named there.
+One notable consideration is our PIM image library and how the files are currently named there.

 Remember: this document is not going to apply absolutely to every situation; it should be used as a guide to encourage discussion in offices and workgroups to develop file-naming practices that work